About the Journal

 Peer Review Process

-The Editorial Board will give a judgment both in case of approval or non-approval of the article, within a months from the date of submission.
+The Editorial Board will communicate the reviewers’ decision within a months from the date of submission.

 As part of the initial quality assessment, each article will undergo plagiarism detection through iThenticate.